MaximilianBeckers/FDRthresholding/readme.md

 **Always have a look in the diagnostic image.**

-If your map contains large background areas, i.e. small particle compared to the box size, you can try to increase the sizes of the noise estimation regions with -w in order to get more accurate estimates of the background noise distribution.
+If your map contains large background areas, i.e. small particle compared to the box size, you can try to increase the sizes of the noise estimation regions in order to get more accurate estimates of the background noise distribution. **The box size can be supplied with -w yourBoxSize.**

 Be aware, inclusion of either local resolution and/or atomic model information depend on the correctness of this prior information.
 Make sure orientations of model maps and/or local resolution maps with respect to the input EM-map are correct.